j9mq/isingmodel/README.md

 # THE ISING MODEL

-(WIP: MAS3091 Final Report is due 15/12/2023 and the repository will be complete then)

-MAS3091 (Group Project) Simulation and computation of The Ising Model
+MAS3091 (Group Project) Computation and Simulation of The Ising Model